 - Tuition & Fees – Are due a week prior to the beginning of classes.

 - Textbooks – If you have not purchased your textbooks, please do so before classes begin.
 Call 601-635-6250 for more information.
 Your financial aid must be complete and in the system to use it for textbook purchases.

 - Student Handbook – Be familiar with all policies.
 Copies are available in Student Services and on the website.

 - Go to class!
 Absences are the number one preventive factor in college failure.
 Never miss a class and you

 - Read the Daily Bulletin and Bulletin Board materials daily.

-  Please complete the survey in order to be automatically directed to the Orientation Verification and Completion Form.
+Please complete the survey by clicking the button above to be automatically directed to the Orientation Verification and Completion Form.